fsharp/fslang-design/FSharp-4.5/FS-1053-span.md

 #### Implicit dereference of byrefs in `for..in` expressions

-Iterating over a collection using a `for..in` expression that returns a byref as its item, that item will be implicitly dereferenced.
+When iterating over a collection using a `for..in` expression that returns a byref as its item, that item will be implicitly dereferenced.

 For example:
 ```fsharp